 Heart Rate Monitor

 The heart rate monitor of the Suunto Ambit3 is notably smaller than the one which came with the Suunto Ambit2.
-On my first run with the heart rate monitor I hardly noticed that I am wearing it compared to the old HR monitor.
+On my first run with the heart rate monitor, I hardly noticed that I am wearing it compared to the old HR monitor.
 What’s more, you can also use the HR Monitor without the watch and synchronize your heart rate data later on.

 The Suunto Ambit3 uses a SiRFstarV GPS chip (Ambit2 is using SiRFstarIV), but the accuracy remains the same.
 SiRFstarV chips are capable of tracking NAVSTAR, GLONASS, Galileo, Compass, SBAS, and future GNSS signals.
 When I tested the watch I had the impression that the watch got the GPS signal almost instantly.
 At least it felt significantly faster than on the Suunto Ambit2.

 The Suunto Ambit3 Sport model is slimmer and lighter but it does not have a barometer.
 Do you need the barometer if you can get the altitude data via GPS anyway?
 Most likely the altitude differences will be shown more accurately as the watch combines data from the GPS and the barometer.
 However, you might need to adjust the barometer occasionally on your trip.
 If you have a mobile phone with you and there is internet reception then you can also get the weather forecast from the internet.
 So the barometer is not really necessary if you are interested in the weather trend.
-Also it is worth to check the weather trend before your trip.
-Consider to get the Suunto Traverse (no multisport features) or Suunto Ambit3 Vertical (multisport features) if you need a barometer.
+Also, it is worth checking the weather trend before your trip.
+Consider getting the Suunto Traverse (no multisport features) or Suunto Ambit3 Vertical (multisport features) if you need a barometer.